-Bethany Lutheran College does not discriminate on the basis of sex, color, age, national origin, marital status, familial status, pregnancy, citizenship, creed, genetic information, disability, veteran status, status with regard to public assistance, membership in a local human rights commission, or other categories protected by law, in the administration of its educational policies, admissions policies, and financial aid programs.
+Bethany Lutheran College does not unlawfully discriminate on the basis of sex, color, age, national origin, marital status, familial status, pregnancy, citizenship, creed, genetic information, disability, veteran status, status with regard to public assistance, membership in a local human rights commission, or other categories protected by law, in the administration of its educational policies, admissions policies, and financial aid programs.
 As permitted by law, Bethany has the right to exercise discretion in employment to employ persons who share and are committed to the Biblical tenets of the Evangelical Lutheran Synod and the values and mission of the College.
 Bethany has the right to exercise discretion in regards to education, employment, housing or use of facilities, and other school-administered programs which is consistent with the Biblical tenets of the Evangelical Lutheran Synod and the values and mission of the College.
 The College adheres to the requirements of Title IX of the 1972 Education Amendments, Sec.
-504 of the Rehabilitation Act of 1973, and the ADA of 1990.
+504 of the Rehabilitation Act of 1973, and the ADA policy of 1990.

 For more information, see Bethany’s other policies and notices.

 Statement on Admission, Enrollment, and Student Life at Bethany